techidaily/site-windows11/source/_posts/overcoming-steams-file-access-restrictions-quickly.md

 5. Confirm the action in the subsequent pop-up window.
 ![How to delete Steam cache](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/delete-cache-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RvR5PNhspKE?si=uJcMYK9v-_Xq7fAg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  After rebuilding its cache, Steam should have no issue updating your game.
 But if that’s not the case, move on to the next solution.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Sj2QNA-JXI?si=V-_h73iE3VlE214k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 Check the Game's File Integrity